sandeshghanta/esp8266_controlled_car/README.md

 # ESP8266_controlled_car
 This project is part of our IoT elective.
 This project provides an ESP8266 enabled DIY car which can be controlled using laptop or voice commands.
 ### Use case of the project:
 The project aims at solving the issue of reaching un-reachable places.
 Home automation can easily be ported to this project with suitable changes in the hardware.
 ### Potential Users
 Anyone who is facing the issue of tracking/surveying a large area with limited manpower can easily modify this project to track whatever is necessary
 ### Brief Technical Description
-We can control an ordinary DIY car using a laptop or using voice commands.
-We will be sending instructions to the car via WiFi.
-This increases the range in which the car can be operated.
+This project aims at imparting a DIY car with the ability to be controlled using laptop or voice commands.
+Both voice and laptop instructions are sent to the ESP8266 module on the car which acts a controller of the car.
+The ESP8266 module controls the 4 BO motors attached to the wheel via L298n H-bridge motor drivers.
+We are using UDP protocol to communicate between the laptop and the esp module.
+A MQTT protocol was used to send instructions in voice mode.
 ### Contributors
 * Srivatsav Gunisetty AM.EN.U4CSE16028
   * Contribution to the project